AndrewjSage/andrewjsage.github.io/teaching.md

 We learn best when working with topics that we are excited about.
 In statistics courses, you will have opportunities to choose which datasets you work with.
 I hope that you will see statistics as a vehicle for exploring topics and issues that you care about.

 2) **Learning is a social process.**
 As teachers can attest, we know that we understand something when we are able to explain it to others.
 We all share the responsibility of helping each other learn from our own experiences and strengths.
-Indeed, one of the best parts of teaching is having the opportunity to learn from my students.
+For me, one of the best parts of teaching is having the opportunity to learn from my students.

 3) **Learning results from engaging the brain in thought, and then reflecting on that thinking.**
 Learning truly sets in when we pause to think about how new experiences have changed the way we understand the world around us.
 After class activities, you will frequently have opportunities to reflect on the ways that your thinking has changed, and to ask questions that might surface as a result of that thinking.